Antique 18th century c. 1740 A.D. Portrait Of The Polish King Augustus III Of Poland

 $25,000.00

-He was the King of Poland and Grand Duke of Lithuania from 1733 until 1763, as well as the Elector of Saxony.
+From 1733 to 1763, he was the King of Poland, Grand Duke of Lithuania, and Elector of Saxony.

-The king is depicted in armour, with a black cravat and an elaborate white lace collar and is wearing a blue moiré silk sash of the Polish Order of the White Eagle across his chest.
+The king is depicted wearing armor and a blue moiré silk sash of the Polish Order of the White Eagle.
+He also has a black cravat and an elaborate white lace collar.

-The Order of the White Eagle (Polish: Order Orła Białego) is Poland's oldest and highest decoration, established in 1705 by King Augustus II the Strong (Polish, "August Mocny," German, "August der Starke").
+The Order of the White Eagle is Poland's oldest and highest decoration, established in 1705 by King Augustus II the Strong (Polish, "August Mocny," German, "August der Starke").

 This magnificent portrait is attributed to Louis de Silvestre (June 23, 1675 – April 11, 1760), a French portraitist and history painter.
 He was a court painter for King Augustus II of Poland and director of the Royal Academy of Arts in Dresden.